microsoft/vscode-docs/docs/extensions/example-debuggers.md

 With this setup you can now easily edit, transpile, and debug Mock Debug.

-But now the real work begins: you will have to replace the 'mock' implementation of the debug adapter in `src/mockDebug.ts` by some 'real' code that talks to your debugger or runtime.
-This involves understanding and implementing the VS Code Debug Protocol.
+But now the real work begins: you will have to replace the 'mock' implementation of the debug adapter in `src/mockDebug.ts` and `src/mockRuntime.ts` by some code that talks to a 'real' debugger or runtime.
+This involves understanding and implementing the Debug Adapter Protocol.
 More details about this can be found [here](https://code.visualstudio.com/docs/extensionAPI/api-debugging).

 ## Anatomy of the package.json of a Debug Extension